scripting/opmlToWordpress/README.md

 ### What is a calendar-structured outline?

-It's an OPML file that's organized like a calendar in a particular way with headlines with the correct attributes.
+It's an <a href="http://opml.org/">OPML</a> file that's organized like a calendar in a particular way with headlines with the correct attributes.
 There is no spec for this, there probably should.
 You can easily create one using <a href="https://drummer.land/">Drummer</a>, see the <a href="http://docserver.scripting.com/drummer/blogging.opml">blogging docs</a>. or follow the <a href="https://github.com/scripting/Scripting-News/tree/master/blog/opml">example</a> of the Scripting News OPML files, it is a calendar-structured OPML file.

 ### Calling your server